 1. Focus on positive self-talk

-We all have a voice in our heads – that’s called self talk.
-And we can speak positively or negatively to ourselves.
+We all have a voice in our heads – that’s called self-talk.
+And we can speak to ourselves positively or negatively.

-Positive self-talk isn’t about denying reality or pretending that everything is great.
+Positive self-talk isn’t about denying reality or pretending that everything is excellent.
 It’s a way to avoid piling on extra stress from going down a negative-thinking rabbit hole.

-With practice, you can learn to shift negative thoughts to positive ones and the article shares excellent examples of how to do this.
+With practice, you can learn to shift negative thoughts into positive ones, and the article offers excellent examples of how to do so.

 - I can’t do this. ► I’ll do the best I can.
 I’ve got this.